 Far too many websites make it difficult not only to reach the business, but also to receive customer support.
 A recent study from Verint shows that 64 percent of consumers would take their business to a competitor within a week because of poor customer service.
 You could have the best products on the market, but if you don’t care about consumers’ needs or solve their pain points, it doesn’t matter.

 Customer service must be a core part of your business strategy.
 Without it, you have no way of collecting feedback and improving your brand’s operations.
 If it’s difficult for customers to receive support, it’s time to implement stellar customer service practices that convince them to stay on your website.

 Use live chat to provide 24/7 accessibility to visitors.
 If you have an in-house customer service team, they can’t tend to customers around the clock, which is why live chat is so useful.
 Live chat uses artificial intelligence technology to have conversations with visitors, answer their questions and provide instant assistance.

 Because it offers convenience and helps users quickly, live chat support increases conversions as well as user engagement.
 You can track recurring issues and ask visitors how your business can improve so your business continues to grow.
-[Read related article: The Best Live Chat Software]
+[Read related article: How to Differentiate Chatbots From Practical AI]

 When visitors browse your website for the first time, they look for cues that tell them your business is trustworthy.
 With so many e-commerce options, brands must work extra hard to convince new customers they’re worth spending their dollars on.
 By incorporating social proof on your website, visitors can see that others love and trust your brand, so they should too.
 [Read related article: 5 Cringey Brand Fails on Social Media]

 Positive talk about your brand goes a long way.
 Consumers today are less trusting of native advertising and what businesses themselves have to say.
 They’d rather hear from customers, clients and brands that have done business with you.

 You can use the following types of social proof on your website to keep visitors engaged: